vantrung1408/fruitstore/README.md

 If everything ok, we can test by making request to `http://localhost:8080/ping` for check.

 ## Testing with jest
-Also we can use [jest](https://jestjs.io/) to check source code test case and also test coverage too
+This project using [jest](https://jestjs.io/) framework as default testing framework to check source code test case and also test coverage too
 ```sh
 npm install
 npm test